wangdi4/llvm/llvm/docs/Intel/XmainProcesses.rst

       }
   #endif // !INTEL_CUSTOMIZATION

-- For Intel-added files, you do not need to put any special markups in the sources.
-Instead, the fully qualified file name should contain ``Intel`` or ``intel``.
+- For Intel-added files, the fully qualified file name should contain ``Intel`` or ``intel``.
+You do not need to put any special markups in the sources, as these files can be thought of as having implicit INTEL_CUSTOMIZATION begin/end markers enclosing them.
   Intel-added files should be headed by an Intel copyright notice, not by the typical LLVM one.
 The following is a sample that you can adapt by changing the filename, file description, and copyright dates appropriately.